-- All ground-disturbing activity shall immediately cease. - B. The applicant shall notify the department and DAHP. - C. The applicant shall provide for a predetermination and a predetermination report prepared in accordance with the provisions of this chapter.
-The director shall review the report and issue a determination in accordance with Section 16.31.100 of this chapter-in a reasonably diligent manner, taking into account all pertinent factors and conditions (within seven calendar days whenever feasible).
+- A. All ground-disturbing activity shall immediately cease. - B. The applicant shall notify the department and DAHP. - C. The applicant shall provide for a predetermination and a predetermination report prepared in accordance with the provisions of this chapter.
+The director shall review the report and issue a determination in accordance with Section 16.31.100 of this chapter in a reasonably diligent manner, taking into account all pertinent factors and conditions (within seven calendar days whenever feasible).
 Where such determination is that an archaeological site is not likely to exist, construction may continue.
 Where such determination is that an archaeological site is likely to exist, the applicant shall provide a survey and survey report.
 The director shall produce a map of the parcel indicating clearly the portion(s) of the parcel, if any, within which construction may continue under the supervision of an archaeologist and monitoring by the director while the required survey is being completed.
-The provisions of this section shall apply. - D. In the event any archaeological or historic materials are encountered during project activity, work in the immediate area (initially allowing for a one hundred-foot buffer; this number may vary by circumstance) must stop and the following actions taken: - Implement reasonable measures to protect the discovery site, including any appropriate stabilization or covering; and - 2.
-Take reasonable steps to ensure the confidentiality of the discovery site; and - Take reasonable steps to restrict access to the site of discovery.

-- 4. The project proponent will notify the concerned tribes and all appropriate city, county, state, and federal agencies, including the Washington State Department of Archaeology and Historical Preservation (DAHP). - 5.
-The agencies and tribe(s) will discuss possible measures to remove or avoid cultural material, and will reach an agreement with the project proponent regarding action to be taken and disposition of material. - 6.
-If human remains are uncovered, appropriate law enforcement agencies shall be notified first, and the above steps followed.
-If the remains are determined to be native, consultation with the affected tribes will take place in order to mitigate the final disposition of said remains.
+The provisions of this section shall apply. - D. In the event any archaeological or historic materials are encountered during project activity, work in the immediate area (initially allowing for a one hundred-foot buffer; this number may vary by circumstance) must stop and the following actions taken: - 1.
+Implement reasonable measures to protect the discovery site, including any appropriate stabilization or covering; and - 2.
+Take reasonable steps to ensure the confidentiality of the discovery site; and - 3.
+Take reasonable steps to restrict access to the site of discovery. - 4.
+The project proponent will notify the concerned tribes and all appropriate city, county, state, and federal agencies, including the Washington State Department of Archaeology and Historical Preservation (DAHP). - 5.
+The agencies and tribe(s) will discuss possible measures to remove or avoid cultural material, and will reach an agreement with the project proponent regarding action to be taken and disposition of material.

-Commented [SF14]: No changes beyond formatting the paragraph into a numbered list and adding "DAHP".
+Commented [SF15]: No changes beyond formatting the paragraph into a numbered list and adding "DAHP".